How to Join Wusoup

 - If they become a quality contributing member, you'll **earn extra karma**.

-- If they break the [[About/Community Standards#Rules|community rules]], you'll **lose karma**.
+- If they break the [[About/Standards|Community Standards]], you'll **lose karma**.

 The idea is to encourage members to be discerning with who they invite, and maybe check in with the person _before_ inviting them - to see if they're on board with Wusoup's unusual [[About/Mission|mission]].